 Have you ever wondered how Medicare sets reimbursement rates for physicians?
 These rates are extremely important because they not only affect Medicare payments, but they serve as the basis for which private payers establish their own individual payment levels.

-When CMS released its proposed 2020 physician fee schedule in late July, it included increases in the value of the ED E/M codes that will have a positive ripple effect on EM reimbursement for years to come.
-This proposed increase was the result of months of behind-the-scenes work by ACEP members and staff working on your behalf to advocate for the profession as a whole.
+When CMS released its final 2020 physician fee schedule in November 2019, the agency decided to finalize its proposal to increase the value in the value of the ED E/M codes.
+This increase was the result of many months of behind-the-scenes work by ACEP members and staff working on your behalf to advocate for the profession as a whole.

 Every year, the Centers for Medicare & Medicaid Services (CMS), the federal agency that runs Medicare, identifies specific physician codes that the agency believes are valued too high or too low.
 CMS sends this list of potentially mis-valued codes to a committee run by the American Medical Association (AMA) called the Relative Value Scale Update Committee (RUC).
 Through the process described below, the RUC makes specific recommendations for the values of each of the CMS codes.
 CMS then decides, through federal rulemaking, whether to accept or reject the RUC recommendations for each code.